Fano 3-folds from homogeneous vector bundles over Grassmannians: Fano 3-folds as zero loci of sections

 \subsubsection{Identification}

-This Fano variety is the blow up of \hyperlink{Fano4--12}{4--12} along a rational curve.
+This Fano variety is the blow up of \hyperlink{Fano4--12}{4--12} along a rational curve, as per the alternative description given in \cite[Table 5]{morimukai}.
 If we consider the model for \hyperlink{Fano4--12}{4--12} in $\PP^1 \times \PP^3 \times \PP^8$ (given by the zero locus of the first three bundles), we can check that the intersection of a $(0,1,0)$ divisor and a $(0,0,1)$ divisor is indeed a rational curve $C$, and the corresponding blow up $Y$ can be checked to have the right Hodge diamond and invariants.
 To ensure that $Y$ is Fano (hence, it is \hyperlink{Fano5--1}{5--1}) we can check that a fiber $F$ of the exceptional divisor has $F.K_Y=-1$, so that $-K_Y$ is ample by \cite[Thm 1.4.3]{isp5}.

 As usual, we blow up $C$ via Lemma \ref{lem:blowDegeneracyLocus}: our Fano will be the zero locus of $\of(1)$ over $\PP(\of(0,-1,0) \oplus \of(0,0,-1))$.
 This projective bundle can be easily described by considering the direct sum of the two Euler sequences, which yields